tjod/obchord/README.md

 obchord
 =======

-PostgreSQL extension using CHORD openbabel
+PostgreSQL extension for Chemical Objects in a Relational Database (CHORD) and openbabel